 This page provides information about the disclosure requirements that will apply in the new financial advice regime after the Financial Services Legislation Amendment Act comes into force.

-On 10 October 2019 we released an Exposure Draft of the Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2019 for feedback.
-These draft regulations give effect to the previous Cabinet decisions that set the disclosure requirements that will apply in the new regime.
+In June 2020, the Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020 were made.
+These regulations give effect to previous Cabinet decisions that set the disclosure requirements that will apply in the new regime.

 Background on new disclosure requirements